Zeph-T/recipe-django/Readme.md

 This Django REST API project allows users to interact with recipes and manage their profiles.
 The project includes user authentication, user profile management, recipe creation, and bookmark functionality.
 The coverage report is generated and saved in the `coverage.txt` file at the root level

+You can find the deployed version of this app at `http://ec2-3-85-102-94.compute-1.amazonaws.com`

 ## Installation

 1. Clone the repository: